Slothkrew/slothkrew.com/_posts/2015-02-18-desicions-on-design.md

 * Gajim supports it since around November 2013 (see [here](https://python-nbxmpp.gajim.org/ticket/8))
 * Psi seems to support it, but I could not find out any specifics except some problems related to TLS 1.2 from back in January 2014
 * mcabber seems to support it, but the situation is the same as with Psi
 * Empath .. no damn idea.
 The documentation is incredibly bad.
-The only thing that includes hints that TLS 1.2 is supported is from a [blog](https://blog.thijsalkema.de/me/blog//blog/2013/09/02/the-state-of-tls-on-xmpp-3/)
+The only thing that includes hints that TLS 1.2 is supported is a [blog-entry](https://blog.thijsalkema.de/me/blog//blog/2013/09/02/the-state-of-tls-on-xmpp-3/)

 One of the uglier default settings Prosody has is the default storage for passwords - in plain text on the hard disk.
 Ehrm.
 No. Plain (See what I did